I have over a decade of experience in international trade. I currently live in China and India where I own a successful business.

 1. Avoid the Common Cold

 Most commercial airlines fly at an altitude of 10 km (35000 feet).
 Humidity is lower than normal by 10% or more at this height, which dries up the mucus in the nose, a natural defense mechanism that fights colds.
 In addition, you are trapped in a tin can with 400 passengers breathing recycled air full of germs.
 These conditions may trigger nasty colds.
 The common cold spreads through contact and the air, so try not to touch many things and use a face mask.
-I saw many passengers use a face mask during the SARS epidemic, but a face mask is also a good idea if you have lower immunity or are prone to catch colds.
+I saw many passengers use a face mask during the SARS epidemic, but a face mask is also a good idea if you have lower immunity or are prone to catching colds.

 2. Control Your Allergies